Full Ticket Terms & Conditions

 3. Pre-Event Registration and Approval

 3.1.
-All vessels intending to anchor during the event must register in advance through the designated event portal or harbor authority.
+All vessels intending to anchor during the event must register in advance through Aqua Map and Waterway Guide.
+Vessels not pre-registered may be denied anchorage or directed to depart.

 4. Anchorage Assignment and Restrictions